Quenya Translator

 Tengwar is the writing system Tolkien invented for Quenya and other languages in Middle-earth.
 The tengwar alphabet is made up of flowing, curved letterforms designed to look nothing like the Latin alphabet.
 You can see the tengwar script on the One Ring, though that inscription is in the Black Speech of Mordor rather than Quenya.

-The standard Quenya greeting is Aiya, which means hail or behold.
-Tolkien used it in several key passages, including the phrase Aiya Eärendil from The Lord of the Rings.
-For more quenya words and phrases, the examples table on this page covers the most common ones.
+The standard Quenya greeting is Aiya (aiya), which means hail or behold.
+Tolkien used it in several key passages, including the phrase Aiya Eärendil (aiya earendil) from The Lord of the Rings.
+The examples table above covers more common Quenya words and phrases.

 Yes.
-Using this as a quenya name translator is one of the most popular uses of this tool.
-Type your name and the AI finds the closest High Elvish equivalent based on phonetics and meaning.
-Many people use this quenya name generator approach for tattoos, jewelry engravings, or character names in creative writing.
+Quenya name translation is one of the most popular uses.
+Type your name and the translator finds a close High Elvish-style match based on sound and meaning.
+Many people use this approach for tattoos, jewelry engravings, or character names in creative writing.